Charlie Brown Thanksgiving and Christmas specials to air on TV in PBS deal

 RELATED | 7 things you didn't know about Charlie Brown and 'Peanuts'

 On Wednesday, Apple bowed to the backlash, announcing it had teamed up with PBS for ad-free broadcasts of "A Charlie Brown Thanksgiving" on Nov.
-22 and "A Charlie Brown Thanksgiving" on Dec.
+22 and "A Charlie Brown Christmas" on Dec.
 13.

 Both specials will also be available for free during three-day windows on Apple TV+ -- Nov.
 25-27 for "Thanksgiving" and Dec.
 11-13 for "Christmas."